zhandao/zero-rails_openapi/README_zh.md

   1. `media_type`: we provide some [mapping](lib/oas_objs/media_type_obj.rb) from symbols to real media-types.
   2. `schema_info`: as above (see param).
-  3. `exp_by` and `examples`: for the above example, the following has the same effect:
+  3. `exp_params` and `examples`: for the above example, the following has the same effect:
      ```
      examples: {
          :right_input => { name: 'user1', password: '123456' },